goudstad/289Final/README.md

 \| [CHEATSHEETS](cheatsheet.md) \|
 # 289Final
-This GitHub repository was created for the Web Development class during Spring quarter 2019.

-## Project
-The concept of this project is to create a prototype that can be used to track business decisions/organizatonal memory.
+Welcome.
+This GitHub repository was created for IS 289: Web Development class during Spring quarter 2019.
+The goal is to create a prototype database that can be used to track business decisions to enhance organizatonal memory.  -Raymond Huang